lgnbhl/airtabler/readme.md

 airtabler
 ================

-This repository is a quick fix for the issue 10:
+This repository is a quick fix for the Airtabler issue 10:
 <https://github.com/bergant/airtabler/issues/10>.

 Note that the R package dplyr has been added as a dependency.